tahoe-lafs/magic-folder/docs/invites.rst

    A passive observer of the invite-code could impersonate the invitee indefinitely.

 To start the invitation process, Desktop runs ``magic-folder invite``.
-This process will tell Desktop a code that looks like ``5-secret-words`` or similar.
+This process will tell the human running Desktop a code that looks like ``5-secret-words`` or similar.
 The human using Desktop must securely communicate this code to the human who runs Laptop.

 All magic-wormholes include a "versions" message through which applications can include arbitrary JSON information (intended for protocol versions and similar).